 Cryotherapy involves destruction of abnormal cervical tissue by freezing.
 Cryotherapy is a less invasive method for destroying cancerous tissue than other types of surgery.

-A surgical laser may be used to ablate—that is, destroy or vaporize—abnormal cells.
+A surgical laser may be used to destroy abnormal cells.

 In some cases, the pelvic lymph nodes are also removed.
 This is called a pelvic lymph node dissection.